 For notoungulates, the most taxon-rich order of our dataset (encompassing more than a fifth of our total occurrences; SI Appendix, Tab.
-S1), our inferences corroborate a long-recognized family-level turnover at the order scale between the late Eocene and early Oligocene (9), with the synchronous extinction and origination of three (Archaeopithecidae, Notostylopidae, and Oldfieldthomasiidae) and four (Homalodontheriidae, Hegetotheriidae, Mesotheriidae, and Toxodontidae) families, respectively (SI Appendix, Fig. S19-20).
+S1), our inferences corroborate a long-recognized family-level turnover at the order scale between the late Eocene and the early Oligocene (9), with the synchronous extinction and origination of three (Archaeopithecidae, Notostylopidae, and Oldfieldthomasiidae) and four (Homalodontheriidae, Hegetotheriidae, Mesotheriidae, and Toxodontidae) families, respectively (SI Appendix, Fig. S19-20).
 All these newly-arising families, in addition to two surviving ones (Archaeohyracidae and Interatheriidae), convergently evolved larger body sizes and higher teeth crown height (hypsodonty) than their basal counterparts, mostly during the Oligocene (though the first records of hypsodont lineages date back to the middle Eocene, 20 Million years before its first record outside South America) (35, 36).
-As notoungulates likely represented a huge proportion of herbivorous lineages, these innovations have likely implied changes in the architecture of the primary feeder guild between the Eocene and Oligocene ecosystems at continent scale.
+As notoungulates likely represented a huge proportion of herbivorous lineages, these innovations have likely implied changes in the architecture of the primary feeder guild between the Eocene and the Oligocene ecosystems at continent scale.

 Considering the other Native Ungulate orders (i.e., Litopterna, Astrapotheria, Pyrotheria, and Xenungulata), apart from the late Eocene extinction of Trigonostylopidae (Astrapotheria), evidence for higher-level taxonomic changes near the EOT is less obvious (SI Appendix, Fig. S23).
 However, there seems to be a strong intra-family taxonomic renewal among most litopterns (i.e., Proterotheriidae, Macraucheniidae, and Adianthidae) and astrapotheriids (Astrapotheria) between the Eocene and Oligocene.
 These groups have been affected by a diversity decline from the late Eocene to early Oligocene (SI Appendix, Fig. S16D-F and S17D-F).
-Given that, just like notoungulates, these orders are believed to be have had herbivorous diets, the highlighted changes also surely affected the architecture of the ecosystems between the Eocene and the Oligocene.
+Given that, just like notoungulates, these orders are believed to have had herbivorous diets, the highlighted changes also surely affected the architecture of the ecosystems between the Eocene and the Oligocene.

 In the case of metatherians (SI Appendix, Fig. S18), our results are in line with previous findings about their taxonomic renewal near the EOT (3).
 On one hand, entire superfamilies or sub-orders like Bonapartherioidea (Polydolopimorphia) or Polydolopiformes (Polydolopimorphia) went extinct during the early Oligocene, meanwhile others, like Argyrolagoidea (?Polydolopimorphia), Paleotenthoidea (Paucituberculata) and Hathliacynidae (Sparassodonta) originated and/or diversified.
-We may precise that the super-family Palaeotenthoidea appeared in the middle Eocene with the two stem genera Sasawatu and Perulestes, but the extant Palaeotenthiidae family appeared and diversified in the early Oligocene.
-On the other hand, intra-clade taxonomic replacement occured among Borhyaenoidea (Sparassodonta), Caenolestoidea (Paucituberculata), and Microbiotheria.
+We may precise that the super-family Palaeotenthoidea appeared in the middle Eocene with the two stem genera Sasawatu and Perulestes, but the extant Palaeotenthiidae family appeared and diversified during the early Oligocene.
+On the other hand, intra-clade taxonomic replacement occurred among Borhyaenoidea (Sparassodonta), Caenolestoidea (Paucituberculata) and Microbiotheria.
 Goin et al. (33) established that the most dramatic turnover among metatherian faunas occurred near the EOT, an event termed ‘Bisagra Patagónica’.
 Our corrected genus age reconstructions clearly bring qualitative support to the metatherian macroevolutionary fate.
 However, when estimating their diversification dynamics, no significant rate shift was found, and the overall number of genera through time remained stable (SI Appendix, Fig. S17M-O).
 Quantitatively, our diversification analyses could only provide support for a constant turnover rate across the time interval, and the near-EOT interval could not be characterized as a period of increased turnover for metatherian clades.

 As for cingulates, representing the majority of our xenarthran occurrences, we highlight a slowdown in Dasypodinae diversity, meanwhile Euphractinae arose in the middle-late Eocene (SI Appendix, Fig. S21), in line with Ciancio et al. (46).
-Just like for metatherians, our diversification recontructions provided support for a constant-rate diversification throughout the period of interest, with a stable number of genera (SI Appendix, Fig S16I-L and 17I-L).
+Just like for metatherians, our diversification reconstructions provided support for a constant-rate of diversification throughout the period of interest, with a stable number of genera (SI Appendix, Fig S16I-L and 17I-L).